gjumic/PyFloraV2/README.md

 You will see Location, Latitude, and Longitude information which is stored in the database.

 You can also see a graph with a daily forecast for your location based on Latitude and Longitude.
+This information is fetched from online API.

 By changing these values in Admin Panel, graph data will change.

 Note that only the admin user can see and access Admin Panel
 ### Admin Panel and My Profile
 If you press on My Profile, you will be taken to the page where you can see and edit your information.
+Only admin can change passwords.

 If you are logged in as admin and you access the admin panel you will see sections for application configuration and user administration.